 There is light in these stories as well.
 The collection’s closing story, “Courtly Vision,” brings to life the world within a Mughal miniature painting and describes a light charged with excitement to discover the immense intimacy of darkness.
 Readers will also discover that excitement, and the many gradations of darkness and light, throughout these pages from the mind of a master storyteller.

-Darkness is part of Godine’s Nonpareil imprint: celebrating the joy of discovery with books bound to be classics.
+Darkness is part of Godine’s Nonpareil series: celebrating the joy of discover with books bound to be classics.
+See here for a complete list of Nonpareils.